fbpx

 But what do you do if you’re selling bathroom tiles or insurance products?
 Unlike the above companies, not all brands have what they sell readily available as emojis.
 Emoji branding, however, doesn’t mean you need the exact emoji of your products.
 Instead, research your audience to see which emojis they tend to use a lot and map out how you can use the same to relate to your brand and capture their attention.

 This is an evergreen idea for social media posts that will entice your audience to reply and help you engage with them.
 Don’t discount this strategy as engagement bait.
 Quite a lot of brands use open-ended questions to give their audience an easy way to reply.
-We’d even go as far as to say that this exercise can help you assess brand or product sentiment to some extent.
+We’d even go as far as to say that this exercise can help you assess brand or product sentiment if you get enough responses.
 It all depends on the questions you choose to ask, though.

 Inspo for open-ended questions based on emojis: